alem-platform/sprint-sql/story01/welcome/README.md

 ### For `story01`

-For the first part of this sprint, you will work with an **empty database**.
+For the `story01` of this sprint, you will work with an **empty database**.
 You will create tables, insert data, and perform basic queries.

 **Instructions:**

 1. **Setting Up Your Environment:**

-   - You will be working with **SQLite**, a lightweight, file-based database that's easy to use and commonly installed on most machines.
+   - You will be working with **SQLite**, a lightweight, file-based database that's easy to use.
-   - If you don't have SQLite installed, you can download it from the [SQLite Download Page](https://www.sqlite.org/download.html).

 2. **Create a New SQLite Database:**